-A good indication is if the company is included in the BOHS Directory of Occupational Hygiene Consultants.
+An indication as to whether a company is competent is if the company is included in the BOHS Directory of Occupational Hygiene Consultants.

 4. BOHS Directory of Occupational Hygiene Consultants

 The BOHS Directory of Occupational Hygiene Services is the definitive list of companies that can provide qualified and experienced occupational hygienists and specialist occupational hygiene support services.